iluwatar/java-design-patterns/facade/README.md

   - Gang Of Four
   - Interface
   - Object composition
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Facade Design Pattern

-Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+The Facade Design Pattern provides a unified interface to a set of interfaces in a subsystem.
+This Java design pattern simplifies complex system interactions.

 ## Detailed Explanation of Facade Pattern with Real-World Examples